philiplinden/symbaroum-vault/_Bricks of Symbaroum/Campaign Notes/Chapter 4 - The Witch Hammer, Act 1/Back to Business.md

 # GM Notes
 Rumors have started to spread about a fortune hunter that has discovered [[Symbar]].
 Of course the truth has been lost along the way, but the allure of treasure and a long-lost city of legend has only stoked the flames.
 The story has quickly become the number one topic in [[Salons of Symbaroum|salons]] and taverns, even surfacing in small talk among nobles and elites.

-[[Karvosti]] is known for more sinkholes leading to the [[Underworld]], ruins and artifacts, and lots of opportunities for adventure.
+[[Places/Davokar/Karvosti]] is known for more sinkholes leading to the [[Underworld]], ruins and artifacts, and lots of opportunities for adventure.

 ### Wanted: [[Ebel Blackhand]]
-For some months now, a band of Ambrian plunderers has terrorized the road between [[Thistle Hold]] and [[Karvosti]].
+For some months now, a band of Ambrian plunderers has terrorized the road between [[Thistle Hold]] and [[Places/Davokar/Karvosti]].
 The [[Queen's Rangers|Queen’s Rangers]] have not been able to hunt them down, and their raids have been extremely costly in terms of both lives and property.

-A few days ago, a young pilgrim came to the [[Queen's Legation|Queen’s Legation]] claiming to be absolutely certain that the notorious leader of the group, [[Ebel Blackhand]], could be found on [[Karvosti]].
+A few days ago, a young pilgrim came to the [[Queen's Legation|Queen’s Legation]] claiming to be absolutely certain that the notorious leader of the group, [[Ebel Blackhand]], could be found on [[Places/Davokar/Karvosti]].
 Lothar brought the news to Tharaban, who had his wrathguards put the bandit in chains.
 The problem is that the Queen’s Legate lacks the authority to pass judgement over such a major criminal; Ebel must be brought to [[Thistle Hold]] right away!

 There is a small coalition proclaiming Ebel's innocence.
 Attacks on the road have still happened since his capture.